yrelof/quake2-rerelease-dll-FasterQuake2/README.md

-# Faster Fps: Quake II Remastered mod for faster gameplay in solo
+# Faster Quake 2: mod for faster gameplay in solo on Quake II Remastered

 ## Summary